 TEPPCO has in place an unsecured revolving credit facility ("Revolving Credit Facility"), which matures on December 12, 2012.
 The Revolving Credit Facility allows TEPPCO to request unlimited one-year extensions of the maturity date, subject to lender approval and satisfaction of certain other conditions.
 In July 2008, commitments under TEPPCO's facility were increased from \$700.0 million to \$950.0 million.
 The aggregate outstanding principal amount of swing line loans or same day borrowings permitted under the Revolving Credit Facility is \$40.0 million.
 The interest rate is based, at TEPPCO's option, on either the lender's base rate, or LIBOR rate, plus a margin, in effect at the time of the borrowings.
 The applicable margin with respect to LIBOR rate borrowings is based on TEPPCO's senior unsecured non-credit enhanced long-term debt rating issued by Standard & Poor's Rating Services ("S&P") and Moody's Investors Service, Inc. ("Moody's").
 The Revolving Credit Facility contains a term-out option in which TEPPCO may, on the maturity date, convert the principal balance of all revolving loans then outstanding into a non-revolving one-year term loan.
-Upon the conversion of the revolving loans to term loans pursuant to the term-out option, the applicable LIBOR spread will increase by 0.125% per year, and if immediately prior to such borrowings will increase by an additional 10 basis points.
+Upon the conversion of the revolving loans to term loans pursuant to the term-out option, the applicable LIBOR spread will increase by 0.125% per year, and if immediately prior to such borrowing the total outstanding revolver borrowings then outstanding exceeds 50% of the total lender commitments, the applicable LIBOR spread with respect to borrowings will increase by an additional 10 basis points.